2sic/2sxc-docs/2sxc Docs Generator/abyss/integration/index.md

 ---
-uid: Abyss.Platforms.YourCustom.Index
+uid: Abyss.Integration.Index
 ---

-# Your Custom Platform (WIP Docs)
+# Integration into Your Custom Platform (WIP Docs)

 EAV and 2sxc can be included as part of your own custom platform or application.